Barefoot Holistics | Reflexology in Albany WA

 Reflexology in contemporary practice

-Today, reflexology is practised internationally as a complementary therapy used in a wide range of wellness and supportive care settings.
+Today, reflexology is practised internationally as a complementary therapy in a wide range of wellness and supportive care settings.

 • therapeutic touch